 - Various treatments are available to help get these stubborn bumps under control.

-Keratosis pilaris sounds like something serious, but if you think you have it, don’t panic.
-This common skin condition affects more than three million people a year and occurs in people with both normal and dry skin.
+Keratosis pilaris is a common skin condition that affects more than three million people a year and occurs in people with both normal and dry skin.
 Also called chicken skin, keratosis pilaris causes rough patches and tiny bumps on the upper arms, butt, cheeks and thighs.
 One way to distinguish chicken skin from other skin problems is that keratosis pilaris bumps usually aren’t itchy or painful.

-You know that keratin is good for you and your skin.
-This hard protein is essential to keeping the hair, nails and skin strong and resilient, and helps ward off infection.
-But occasionally, the body produces too much and keratin buildup occurs.
+Occasionally, the body produces too much keratin and keratin buildup occurs.
 When there’s too much keratin in your system, it clogs the pores and leads to acne and whiteheads.
 These clogged hair follicles and pores also trigger keratosis pilaris or fish skin disease (ichthyosis vulgaris).

 Your family history may play a role in your likelihood of developing chicken skin, too.
 The condition is classified as a genetic skin disorder.
 Interestingly, keratosis pilaris is more common in teens and young adults and tends to disappear by adulthood.
 However, it may worsen during pregnancy.
 This is because, during puberty and pregnancy, hormonal imbalances can cause keratin to build up faster.
 People with chronically dry skin are also more likely to develop the skin condition.